Thewbi/IEC-63313-ST-Simulator/README.md

 The TON function block has to now retain the current input for the next cycle.
 The timer is read and the input time configuration is read.
 If the time on the timer is greater then the configured time of the TON function block, then the output goes high.

+## SequentialFunctionChart execution

+The SequentialFunctionChart that is drawn in the OpenPLC editor is converted to a textual representation in StructuredText by the OpenPLC editor and saved to the plc.st file.

+The SequentialFunctionChart is formulated as a function block.
+The function block is executed in the program, which means it is executed on every cycle.

+The SequentialFunctionChart function block has
+* variables
+* a list of global actions
+* a list of currently active steps

+A step consists of
+* a list of actions

+When the SequentialFunctionChart is instantiated

+1. the variables are initialized
+2. the initial steps are added to the list of current steps.

+When the SequentialFunctionChart function block is executed for the current cycle:

+1. all steps in the current step list are executed.
+2. if the current step executes an action using the S qualifier, the action is added to the list of global actions of the SequentialFunctionChart function block unless the action is added already.
+3. the global actions of the SequentialFunctionChart function block are executed.
+4. the local actions of all current steps are executed.
+5. All transitions are evaluated.
+For each transition that is activated
+* the old state is removed from the current step list
+* the new state is added to the current step list

 # Next Steps